zachary-hawk/DEReK/README.md

 Not to state the obvious, but you will also need working Fortran and C compilers to use DEReK.
 Theoretically this will work with any compiler, however testing has been done with the GCC compilers.

+DEReK relies on the use of the external library for XC-functionals, LibXC.
+This is packaged within DEReK and doesn't need to be spereately compiled.

 Installation
 ------------